2022-on Royal Enfield Hunter 350 Review - a fun, modern take on the firm's smallest platform

 The pegs are set slightly higher than those on the Meteor and Classic, too, and while the Hunter’s hardly a sportsbike, it’s as nippy as a litter of Labrador pups.

 Learners especially will enjoy its fluency and low-speed balance as well as its cool looks.
-Less so, the hard-wearing CEAT rubber, which lacks feel and nibbles away at your confidence.
+Less so, the hard-wearing CEAT rubber tyres, which lack feel and nibbles away at your confidence.
 Leaning the Hunter too far can land you in trouble, and some quality rubber would be a wise move.

 Royal Enfield Hunter 350 rear